ken-42/win-hid-atk-seeker/README.md

-# Windows HID Attack Seeker :mag: :shipit:
+# Windows HID Attack Seeker :shipit:

 Windows HID Attack Seeker is a Phyton3 tool that allows you to study some digital evidence to help detect HID attacks on Windows 10.